 DOMS happens when you engage in a physical activity that stresses your muscles beyond their usual limit.
 It’s annoying, dreadful, and could last for 24 to 72 hours after your workout.
-Good thing, percussive therapy could give you a fast remedy.
+Good thing, percussive therapy can provide a fast remedy.

 According to a 2014 study published in the Journal of Clinical & Diagnostic Research, vibration therapy, “improves muscular strength, power development, and kinesthetic awareness.”
 It also, “effectively improves muscle performance which may prevent DOMS.”

-While vibration therapy and percussive therapy are two different forms of treatment (vibration therapy uses, well, vibration; whereas percussive therapy involves thumping or hammering motions in addition to vibration), their mechanisms are the same.
+While vibration therapy and percussive therapy are two different forms of treatment (vibration therapy uses, well, vibration; whereas percussive therapy involves thumping or hammering motions in addition to vibration), their mechanisms are similar.

-The vibration causes a motor unit activity that blocks off any muscular damage caused by an eccentric workout.
+Both types of therapy prevent any muscular damage caused by an eccentric workout.
 It also reduces the body’s perception of pain by disrupting the pain signals that the brain sends to your body.
-Thanks to percussive therapy, you don’t have to endure any post-workout pain and stiffness anymore.
+Thanks to percussive therapy, you don’t have to endure any post-workout aches anymore.

-The same study explains that aside from pain reduction, the vibration also synchronizes your muscle spindles which results in a better range of motion.
-Once muscles become flexible, they won’t be as prone to injuries and pains as they were before.
-Your flexibility will also improve your posture and balance.
-Sweet!
+The same study also shows that aside from pain reduction, the vibration also synchronizes your muscle spindles which results in a better range of motion.
+Once muscles become flexible, they become much less prone to injuries and pains.

-4. It gives way to a better lymphatic flow.
+4. Gives way to a better lymphatic flow.

 This is probably the highlight of it all—it’s fast and effective.
 Proponents of the 2014 study which compared the effect of vibration therapy and massage in preventing DOMS suggested that, “The difference in time taken for the execution of the treatment can play a pivotal role.
 [In] situations where time is [of] the essence, vibration can be used.”

-Since massage guns are portable sports recovery, you can literally enjoy it whenever you want.
-At the gym right after work-out, on the sidelines during a time-out, or at home late at night—it’s available to you 24/7.
+Since massage guns are portable, you can practically enjoy them whenever you want.
+At the gym right after a workout, on the sidelines during a time-out, or at home late at night—you can get a massage 24/7.
 All you have to do is turn it on, target your sore area, and relax.
-Percussive therapy got you covered.

-As if the above-mentioned benefits were not yet enough, a few pieces of research reveal that vibration therapy can also improve the muscle strength of adults, activate bone formation, enhance bone strength, and even decrease muscle tremors which can be beneficial to people with Parkinson’s disease.
+And if the above-mentioned benefits were not yet enough, more research reveals that vibration therapy can also improve the muscle strength of adults, activate bone formation, enhance bone strength, and even decrease muscle tremors which can be beneficial to people with Parkinson’s disease.

-It expedites the rehabilitation process of muscles that suffered from trauma, disease, or surgery.
-Massage guns are also considered helpful in aiding insomnia, curtailing stress, and surprise surprise—reducing cellulite!
+It can also expedite the rehabilitation process of muscles that suffered from trauma, disease, or surgery.
+Plus, massage guns are also considered helpful in aiding insomnia, curtailing stress, and surprise surprise—reducing cellulite, as shown in a 2019 study!
 Now that’s revolutionary work right there.

-After learning all its benefits, here comes the big question: Is percussive therapy right for you?
+After learning about all of its benefits, here comes the big question: Is percussive therapy right for you?

-Percussive therapy is for anyone who has an active lifestyle—professional athletes, CrossFitters, gym buffs, and people who just want to push themselves beyond their limit by recovering fast.
-Specifically, massage guns are best to use when you are experiencing the following common injuries:
+Percussive therapy is for anyone who has an active lifestyle—professional athletes, CrossFitters, gym buffs, and people who want to push themselves beyond their limit by recovering fast.
+Specifically, massage guns are best to use when you are experiencing the following injuries that are common in athletes: